Dennis Michie

 Dennis Mahan Michie (April 10, 1870 – July 1, 1898) was an American college football player and coach and United States Army officer.

 Early life and education

 Michie was born April 10, 1870, in West Point, New York.
 His father Peter Smith Michie was a West Point graduate who served in the Civil War before becoming a professor.

 He attended Lawrenceville School, where he graduated in 1888.

 Career

 Army football

 In 1890, Michie served as the first head football coach and captain of the Army Black Knights football team at the United States Military Academy.
 He served as captain of the Army football team again in 1891 and again as head football coach in 1892.
 He compiled a record of 3–2–1 as head coach of the Army Black Knights.

 U.S. Army service

-On July 1, 1898, Michie was killed while directing soldiers to a crossing point at the Bloody Bend of the San Juan River in the Spanish–American War.
+On July 1, 1898, Captain Michie was killed while directing soldiers to a crossing point at the Bloody Bend of the San Juan River in the Spanish–American War.